Undergraduate Research Club: Research Projects

 Early March: Teams should be analyzing data at this point.

-Mid-March: Teams should submit an abstract to the Symposium of Student Scholars (it can be the same abstract you submitted to NCUR back in December if you want).
+Mid-March: Teams should submit an abstract to the Symposium of Student Scholars (it can be the same abstract you submitted to NCUR if you want).

 Mid-to-Late March: Teams should be creating their poster or oral presentation in preparation for NCUR (if accepted) and the Symposium of Student Scholars (all projects are accepted).
 Information about making posters can be found here, and information about creating effective oral presentations can be found here.
 Also, consider attending a workshop on making posters and making oral presentations; these are offered for free by the Office of Undergraduate Research.
-If you are making a poster, it can be printed for free at the Office of Undergraduate Research (OUR).
-If you procrastinate too long and the OUR won’t print your poster, you can get it printed for a small fee at KSU’s Teacher Resource & Activity Corner (TRAC).
+If you are making a poster, it can be printed for free (more details here).
+If you procrastinate too long, you can get it printed for a small fee at KSU’s Teacher Resource & Activity Corner (TRAC).

 Late March/Early April: Start packing if you’re heading to NCUR!
 There will be information sessions prior to the trip, so you’ll learn more about NCUR then.
 As a general rule, always remember that you are representing Kennesaw State University and the Undergraduate Research Club at this conference.
 You might be even more scrutinized than most students because you are a representative from an NCUR host institution (KSU hosted in 2019).
 So have fun at the conference, but remember that it is a professional event, and professional behavior is expected.